wesly-zhou/UnpaidIntern/README.md

-# CS023_Week4
+# Unpaid Office Intern
-This is the CS023 HW week 4 for group 5
+This is a small game to play as an unpaid intern and finish the tasks from your colleague!